 People use the term "unicorn" because of its connotation of being a rare mythical creature.
 Think about it - except for a one-off threesome, it is unusual to find a woman that will have sex with a couple continually without looking for a relationship or commitment.
 Also, some women may feel awkward about entering an existing couple's relationship.
 We used the term "woman" but a sex unicorn can be of any gender and sexuality.
 However, a bisexual woman is the most preferred unicorn by heterosexual and bisexual couples in a poly relationship.

 What are unicorn hunters?

-Unicorn hunters are couples looking for a bisexual man, bi woman or anyone they find attractive to form a polyamorous relationship with them.
-For a straight couple, it can be tricky to find an ideal unicorn as both the partners have to find the third person attractive.
+Unicorn hunters are couples looking for a bisexual man, bi woman, or anyone they find attractive to form a polyamorous relationship with them.
+For a straight couple, it can be tricky to find an ideal unicorn as both partners have to find the third person attractive.

 Also, the unicorn has to find them appealing and be willing to have sex with them.
 It might also take a lot of convincing for the unicorn to adjust to the couple's desires and needs.
 A lot of times, couples come up with ludicrous rules and demands that repel unicorns away making it harder to find a unicorn.
 Couples seeking unicorns usually scour dating apps and keep an eye out for the unicorn emoji in people's bio to figure out if they're a unicorn.

 What does the unicorn emoji 🦄 mean sexually?